MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Enable-SPSessionStateService.md

 The type must be a valid name of a SQL Server database; for example, SessionStateDB1.

-Avoid using spaces in the database name.
-Using a file name like 'Session State Database' will cause problems adding new servers to the SharePoint farm.

 ```yaml
 Type: String
 Parameter Sets: AdvancedProvision